shivannis/xandr-docs-public/xandr-docs/articles/monetize/open-dynamic-allocation-and-flexible-priorities.md

 For more information on setting priorities, see [Create a Standard Line Item](create-a-standard-line-item.md) and [Create a Guaranteed Delivery Line Item](create-a-guaranteed-delivery-line-item.md).

-## The Impact of Flexible Priorities on Open Dynamic Allocation
+## The impact of flexible priorities on open dynamic allocation

 The ability to set line items of any type to any priority (1-20) changes the dynamics of bid submissions.
 There are three factors relating to priority that determine how demand will compete: